-The objective of the regulatory requirement for the appointment of an Independent Adviser is to safeguard the interests of the company and/or shareholders or unit holders.
-Hence, it is critical that an Independent Adviser provides the shareholders or unit holders with a balanced view on whether the Corporate Proposals are in the interests of the shareholders or unit holders in order to assist them in making informed decisions in relation to such Corporate Proposals.
+The objective of the regulatory requirement for the appointment of an Independent Adviser is to safeguard the interests of the company and/or shareholders.
+Hence, it is critical that an Independent Adviser provides the shareholders with a balanced view on whether the Corporate Proposals are in the interests of the shareholders in order to assist them in making informed decisions in relation to such Corporate Proposals.